Search this site

 L’Ile de Ré is a thin sliver of land off the west coast of France near La Rochelle.
 Accessible only by an expensive toll bridge, the island is a popular place for holiday makers as well as for Parisians, French celebrities and politicians to buy second homes.

-Ré vie (translation: Ré life) is very close to rêvie, the French for “dream”.
+Ré vie (translation: Ré life) is very close to rêvie, a French word for “dream”.
 This is highly appropriate.

 Around ten villages are dotted across Ile de Ré, some little more than hamlets.
 The liveliest villages are St Martin de Ré (the capital, pictured above), La Flotte and Ars en Ré.
 The north coast is rocky, a windy beach lines the south.
 The lively port of La Rochelle is just over the bridge and well worth paying the extra toll to leave the island during your stay.